bluechipbonk/deploy1/README.md

-# 💎 BLUECHIP - The First *Truly Useless* Bluechip Memecoin on Solana
+# 💎 BLUECHIP - The Bluechip Memecoin on Solana

 > "It’s not just a meme.
 It’s a mirror." – CT anon, 2025